gafniasaf/learnplay-lms/docs/TeamManual.md

 ## 0 · Preface – The system we’re stewarding
 Ignite Zero is more than an AI playground.
 It’s a full-stack Factory built to shepherd ideas from spark → blueprint → working software without losing our soul along the way.
 Three promises drive everything inside:

-1. **Architected Ambition** – The Architect Console turns vague missions into crystal-clear PLAN.md blueprints, complete with strategy, tradeoffs, and rituals for Cursor.
+1. **Aligned Ambition** – Clear PLAN.md blueprints, tradeoffs, and rituals for Cursor.
 2. **Secure Delivery** – Every release zip travels through a gated pipeline (edge function + signed URLs + PowerShell bootstrap) so we never worry about stale builds or mystery binaries.
 3. **Continuous Execution** – Cursor, MCP jobs, and the Watchtower are wired together so background strategies, PLAN.md tasks, and real-time logs stay in sync.